Abscam: Angelo Errichetti

 Angelo Errichetti, mayor of Camden, New Jersey, was the first government official to be caught in Operation Abscam.
 Errichetti first accepted the bribe in exchange for obtaining a casino license in Atlantic City for Abdul Enterprises.
 He then introduced Abdul to Senator Harrison Williams, who also took the bait.
-Errichetti also introduced Michael Myers and Raymond Lederer to the company, and arranged meetings for them with the undercover agents.
-He also introduced the "Arab businessmen" to Frank Thompson Jr. By the middle of 1979, Errichetti had arranged meetings with an entire list of state and federal politicians who were willing to go in on the operation.
+Errichetti also introduced Michael Myers and Raymond Lederer to the company and arranged meetings with the undercover agents.
+He also introduced the "Arab businessmen" to Frank Thompson Jr. By the middle of 1979, Errichetti had arranged meetings with a list of state and federal politicians willing to go in on the operation.
 The FBI set up video cameras in a hotel suite near New York's John F. Kennedy Airport to record the transactions between the undercover agents and Errichetti.
 He was convicted on the federal bribery charges, for which he served about three years in prison.